 Restaurants / Bars:

-Just like any tourist community, lots of people earn their keep by waiting tables or bartending and there are plenty of restaurants and bars that need good qualified staff.
+Just like any community where tourism is a large part of the economy, many people earn their keep by waiting tables or bartending and there are plenty of restaurants and bars that need qualified staff.

 After dark activities are generally what you make of them.
 Without access to a vibrant clubbing scene, it takes a little bit of input to have a great night.
 Nevertheless, there are plenty of young people around who are up for a good time so typical nights involve: beach bonfires, live music, sunset cocktails and late night house parties.